stanford-oval/genie-toolkit/README.md

 See [INSTALL.md]

+## License

+This package is covered by the GNU General Public License, version 3 or any later version.
+See [LICENSE] for details.

 ## Reproducing the results of the paper

 To reproduce the machine learning results of the paper, see [doc/reproducing.md].